Second Phase of the Revolution: Reactions

 The President of the Islamic Republic of Iran, Seyyed Ebrahim Ra'isi, calls the statement of the second step of the Islamic Revolution one of the most important upstream documents and documents of change in all parts of the country.
 He also added: "The second step of the revolution has carefully explained the current situation and the path that must be taken for change."
 Ra'isi said: "In this statement, the existing truth is well explained and on the other hand, the necessary strategies and measures aimed at reaching the peaks of the new Islamic civilization and a society free from corruption and destruction are also accurately described."

 This statement drew reactions and analyses from domestic and foreign authorities.
 The former president of Iran, Hassan Rouhani, noted that it removes the claims/inductions of the enemies; and emphasized that the government of Iran considers the performance of "the second step" as a priority.
 Rouhani also expressed that all Iranians must practice it.

-The Supreme council of Hawzas, among its decisive support for the statement, has considered the statement in its obligations/goals --in order to operate it out.

-Makarem Shirazi, an Iranian Shia Marja', supported the statement during his class performance in Azam mosque of Qom, and named it as a very precise/comprehensive statement which has a strong and applicable program for the next 40 years of the Islamic revolution which can make us powerful in the world/region.
+The Supreme Council of Hawzas, among its decisive support for the statement, has considered the statement in its obligations/goals --to put it into action.
+Makarem Shirazi, an Iranian Shia Marja', supported the statement during his class performance in Azam mosque of Qom, and named it as a very precise/comprehensive statement which has a strong and applicable program for the next 40 years of the Islamic revolution, which can make us powerful in the world/region.

-Mohammad-Taqi Mesbah-Yazdi, a former member of the Assembly of Experts on Leadership: "The issuance of this statement is perhaps one of the most difficult tasks that the Supreme Leader of the Revolution has done during his administration, and they have done it in the best possible way under normal circumstances for a human being.
-"There is a lot more to be done about this statement and its elements, its goals, the interpretations they have used and the guidelines they have given."
+Mohammad-Taqi Mesbah-Yazdi, a former member of the Assembly of Experts on Leadership, said: "The issuance of this statement is perhaps one of the most difficult tasks that the Supreme Leader of the Revolution has done during his administration, and they have done it in the best possible way under normal circumstances for a human being.
+There is a lot more to be done about this statement and its elements, its goals, the interpretations they have used and the guidelines they have given."